UAVAir Offers Conversion Drone Training for EuroUSC Students on BNUC-S Course

 UAVAir, like many other organisations in the drone sector, was disappointed to learn that EuroUSC lost its NQE status recently.
 But as well as losing an institution that was integral to the early days and development of the industry, many customers are now also left lost and wondering how they can still follow their dreams to become a commercial drone pilot.
 At UAVAir, we have discussed a conversion scheme to help candidates who were enrolled on a BNUC-S course with EuroUSC.
 The best part- all proceeds will be donated to Aerobility, an organisation that gives disabled and profoundly ill children and adults the opportunity to share the magic that flying an aircraft holds.

 EuroUSC opened up the UAS industry with its course, however businesses must continually innovate, adapt and most of all provide a premium and professional service to their customers if they are to survive in a competitive market.
-This is where ConsortiQ identified there was much more that could be done to enable the growth of the drone industry such as specialist industry-specific courses such as the UAQ-Media or UAQ-Fire.
+This is where Consortiq identified there was much more that could be done to enable the growth of the drone industry such as specialist industry-specific courses such as the UAQ-Media.

 We would like to make it clear that we have no intention of behaving like vultures to sweep up these students.
 We run a successful, profitable and financially healthy business however, we would like to offer assistance to any students who are struggling to complete their qualifications with EuroUSC.